chiehwun/2021-NCKU_ORA/README.md

 ## Introduction

-In this project, we compared two metaheuristic algorithms for path planning and made a brief comment for our experiment.
+In this project, we compared two metaheuristic algorithms with motion planning and made a brief comment for our experiment.

 ### What is Motion Planning?